GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 1. Enter "coffee checkout" in the **Recording name** textbox.
    {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/EnRcThJpdtY6c91ZTRMT.png", alt="Start a new recording", width="800", height="520" %}
    {% Aside %}
-   If you use a custom selector attribute in your code, this is where you can specify it.
+ The **Selector attribute** textbox is optional.
+Leave it as it is for the purposes of this tutorial.
 For more information, see [Customize the recording's selector](#customize-selector).

    The `data-testid` attribute is just an example, the **Recorder** can also detect ID attributes and regular CSS selectors.
 For more information, see [Selector types](#selector-types).
    {% endAside %}